TheIoTLearningInitiative/IntelCurie/documentation/GettingStarted.md

 ## Adafruit

 > The Arduino 101 is simple.
 It's a board that combines the universal appeal of Arduino with the latest technologies - like the Intel Curie module, Bluetooth LE capabilities, and a 6-axis accelerometer/gyro.
+Adafruit

 [Arduino 101 with Intel Curie](https://www.adafruit.com/products/3033)